ranking-agent/strider/docs/TESTING_INFRASTRUCTURE.md

 ## Architecture Overview

 A common testing pattern for large pieces of software is to build integration tests.
 This would involve running Strider, the KP Registry, and individual KPs in separate processes.
-There ar e drawbacks to this approach that make it difficult.
+There are drawbacks to this approach that make it difficult.
 One main drawback is that testing requires a networking infrastructure.
 This means there is additional tooling that must be present to run tests.

-Our infrastructure uses a feature of Python's `httpcore` library to intercept external HTTP calls and route them to internal handlers.
+Our infrastructure uses a feature of Python's [`httpcore`](https://github.com/encode/httpcore) library to intercept external HTTP calls and route them to internal handlers.
 All of this takes place within one Python process.
 This eliminates the need for networking infrastructure and makes the tests less like integration tests and more like unit tests.

 ## Networking Overlay (ASGIAR)

 The code for simulating external services is packaged in the [ASGIAR Repository](https://github.com/patrickkwang/asgiar).
 This allows overlaying an ASGI appliction to intercept HTTP requests.
-ASGI is the successor to WSGI - a standardized Python web server interface.
-Many frameworks implement ASGI including FastAPI, Starlette, and Django.
+[ASGI](https://asgi.readthedocs.io/en/latest/) is the successor to [WSGI](https://www.python.org/dev/peps/pep-3333/) - a standardized Python web server interface.
+Many frameworks implement ASGI including [FastAPI](https://fastapi.tiangolo.com/), [Starlette](https://www.starlette.io/), and [Django](https://docs.djangoproject.com/en/3.1/howto/deployment/asgi/).
 This means any application written using any of these frameworks can "plug in" to ASGIAR and handle web requests.

 The interface for using ASGIAR uses the standard Python context handler.
 Running a test with a custom KP is as simple as: